The Moon’s potential for radio astronomy and Chang’e 4

 Such versatile and near-continuous observation capability of the Chang’e 4 mission is being used to create a radio map of the sky.
 To further that goal, these two spacecraft are also being tested to make use of interferometry, a technique used by multiple radio observatories on Earth to achieve higher resolution views of cosmic objects.
 Interferometry is what helped produce the first image of a black hole for instance.

-This post was made possible thanks to Arun Raghavan supporting me on Patreon.
+This post was made possible thanks to Arun Raghavan supporting me.

 Like what you read?
 Support me to keep me going.